 Symptoms of type D are similar to type C.

 A blood or bone marrow test can be done to diagnose types A and B. The test can tell who has the disease, but does not show if you are a carrier.
 DNA tests can be done to diagnose carriers of types A and B.

 A skin biopsy is usually done to diagnose types C and D. The health care provider watches how the skin cells grow, move, and store cholesterol.
-DNA tests may also be done to look for the two genes that cause this type
+DNA tests may also be done to look for the 2 genes that cause this type of the disease.

 At this time, there is no effective treatment for type A.